 Serve the perfect meze platter with these baba ganoush side ideas.
 Bring out the classic eggplant dip’s smoky flavors with these quick and easy dishes.

-Baba ganoush is one of the best dishes in any Middle Eastern or Mediterranean meze platter.
+Freshly made homemade baba ganoush is one of the best dishes in any Middle Eastern or Mediterranean meze platter.
 Made from roasted eggplant and tahini, it adds beautiful smoky notes to anything it’s paired with.

 Whether you’re planning a huge meze spread or a quick appetizer, here’s what to serve with baba ganoush.